FoRTE-Research/FoRTE-FuzzBench/README.md

 # FoRTE-Research's Fuzzing Benchmarks

-This repository contains a collection of benchmarks and seed inputs (as presented in our paper *[ Full-speed Fuzzing: Reducing Fuzzing Overhead through Coverage-guided Tracing](https://arxiv.org/abs/1812.11875)*) to make fuzzing more easily comparable and reproducable.
+This repository contains a collection of benchmarks and seed inputs to make fuzzing more easily comparable and reproducable.
 For instructions on installing and running a given benchmark, refer to the `readme` file in its respective directory. **We welcome any suggested additions to this fuzzing benchmark corpus!**

 <table>
   <tr>